tejus05/quill/README.md

 ## Features

 - **PDF Upload**: Easily upload PDF documents to the platform using UploadThing.
-- **Real-time Chat**: Engage in real-time conversations with other users.
+- **Real-time Chat**: Engage in real-time conversations with the AI.
 - **Pro Plan**: Unlock exclusive benefits by upgrading to our Pro plan.
 - **Stripe Integration**: Secure payment processing with Stripe.
 - **CockroachDB**: Resilient and scalable SQL database solution.